 By registering as a Community Interest Company (CIC) we have declared that the company’s activities will be carried out for the benefit of practitioners, academics, parents, carers and young people, interested in developing knowledge and skills about resilience.
 Any surpluses we generate will be reinvested back into the community to develop the work further – rather than maximising profits for owners or shareholders.

-By working in collaboration with university, third sector and statutory partners plus parents, young people and service users, we plan to:
+By working in collaboration with a variety of partners, including parents, young people, universities, third sector and statutory partners, we plan to:

 - Establish a virtuous learning cycle between research, education and practice

 - Work with individuals to weave Resilient Therapy into their daily practice

 - Deliver training on the resilience research evidence base and Resilient Therapy